 Customer service and demonstrations

 Unsurprisingly, vehicle tracking devices can be slightly complex to use.
-This, of course, depends on how tech-savvy you are, and the system’s level of complexity in the first place.
+This, naturally, depends on how tech-savvy you are, and how complex the system is to start with.
 If you do anticipate some teething problems when it comes to rolling out a new system throughout your workforce, then keep your eye out for suppliers that have a strong customer service team, or offer free demonstration videos or training sessions.

 If you’re looking to be able to use your system from your mobile, you’ll need a cloud-based system to give you that any time, any place user option.
 Not all systems work via the cloud, so be mindful of this when selecting your fleet management software.

-It goes without saying that the cost of your software needs to be a key consideration.
+The cost of your software needs to be a key consideration.
 Don’t spend beyond your means on a system too complex for your business.
-Similarly, remember that cheap doesn’t always mean cheerful – lower price point systems aren’t cut out for larger operations, and often aren’t scalable.
+Similarly, remember that cheap doesn’t always mean cheerful.
+Cheap systems often aren't scalable or cut out for larger operations.

-So, if you’re looking to grow your business and expect your fleet management software to keep up at the same rate, then make sure your system is robust enough to facilitate this.
+Looking to grow your business and expect your fleet management software to keep up?
+Make sure it's robust enough to facilitate this.

 Following on from the previous point, make sure your system is future proof.
 Where do you expect you business to be in two years’ time?
 If you don’t anticipate dramatic change, or for your fleet to grow too much, then your choices will probably still be relevant.
 However, if you’re anticipating rapid growth, then it’s wise to check that your GPS software is ready for the transition from entry to advanced level fleet size (more on that on our vehicle tracking costs page).